cmueller9977/Rock-Paper-Scissors-for-two-Players/README.md

 Maybe I will go on with that little game later and fork it with different ideas like a Highscore, graphics, etc..

 We will see :)

+But it's not only about learning to code in Python.
+It's also about to use Github and the start to create a Portfolio-Website.